5fish/SVT-AV1/README.md

 ### Usage

-Especially helpful for 2D content, we've incorporated various 5fish/SVT-AV1 features into 4 simple parameters below.
+We've incorporated all 5fish/SVT-AV1 features for 2D content into 4 simple parameters below.
 We recommend you to start with these 4 parameters.

 If you want to try and see how these 4 parameters perform, we highly recommend against taking parameter sets from other variants, and instead, starting fresh.
 Many newer features in 5fish/SVT-AV1 conflict with older features typically used in other variants.